manihindrich/AppImage-Collection-Launcher/README.md

 # AppImage Collection Launcher
-*Bash script to list, select, and run collection of `.AppImage` files quickly and simply.
+*Bash script to list, select, and run .AppImage files from collection, simply & quickly.
 With error handling included.*

 ### Summary
 The script performs several steps, from checking the directory to executing the selected `.AppImage` file.
 Throughout the process, emphasis is placed on input validation and error handling to ensure smooth operation.